No logfile

 - Apache

-A binary is available for the latest Apache 2.2.1X branch.
+A binary is available for the Apache >= 2.2.

 See documentation for more details.